Interview with the Vampire (TV series): Filming

 Gallier House was used as Lestat's townhouse during the first season, as described in the novels.

 Principal photography for the first season began in late 2021, running from December to April 2022 in New Orleans.
 Production designer Mara LePere-Schloop recreated Storyville district by building about 40 period building facades for the show's Iberville and Liberty Street on a backlot at The Ranch Studios in Chalmette from October 2021 to January 2022.
 The show was also shot at several New Orleans landmarks, including Gallier House, which Anne Rice used as the model for Lestat's townhouse, and Beauregard-Keyes House, for the interior of Fair Play Saloon.

 The second season officially began filming on April 3, 2023, and was expected to end on August 31, for an "early-to-mid 2024" premiere.
 Most of the shoot took place at Barrandov Studios in Prague, which stood for Paris, with location shootings including Old Town Square, Vyšehrad complex, and Estates Theatre.
 Additional filmings were also done in Paris and New Orleans.
 Craig Zisk was named as one of the directors.
 For the choreography, animation, and stage concepts of the show's theatre troupe Théâtre des Vampires, the show worked with real-life British theatre company 1927, whose founders Suzanne Andrade and Esme Appleton also starred in the show.
-On May 3, given the script for the series had already been written, AMC spokesperson confirmed that the ongoing Writers Guild of America (WGA) strike was expected to not disrupt the series' schedule, but rewriting was not allowed.
+On May 3, given the script for the series had already been written, AMC spokesperson confirmed that the ongoing Writers Guild of America (WGA) strike was expected to not disrupt the series's schedule, but rewriting was not allowed.
 Filming was eventually halted in July due to the 2023 SAG-AFTRA strike and resumed after "roughly 10-week hiatus" on October 2, following AMC Networks' interim agreements with the union and the conclusion of the WGA strike.

 The third season began filming the week of June 16, 2025, in Toronto, with Craig Zisk back to direct the first episode.
 At the premiere of Talamasca: The Secret Order, executive producer Mark Johnson informed that the filming was set to conclude on October 23, 2025.